TykTechnologies/tyk-docs-hugo/tyk-docs/content/getting-started/key-concepts/url-matching.md

 tags:
     - URL matching
     - Regular expressions
-    - Granular access
-    - Allow requests
-    - Block requests
-    - Mock responses
     - Secure access
     - Middleware
     - Routing
+    - Endpoint
+    - Listen path
 description: Overview of URL matching with the Tyk Gateway
 date: "2024-08-30"
 ---

-This document aims to explain the underlying mechanism by which user inputs are converted into regular expressions for URL matching.
+When a request is made to an API hosted on Tyk Gateway, the gateway matches the incoming URL path against routes (patterns) defined in the API definition.
+Matching the request path against the *listen path* of an API exposed on the gateway is the first step for Tyk determining how to handle the request.
+Tyk provides a very flexible and configurable approach to URL matching to support a wide range of use cases.

-Understanding this process is crucial because it directly impacts how URLs are routed and matched within our system, influencing both API behavior and security controls.
+Understanding this process is crucial because it directly impacts how URLs are routed and matched, influencing both API behavior and security controls.

+## What is URL matching?

-URL matching defines the rules for how incoming URLs are compared to predefined patterns, determining whether they should trigger certain routes, middleware, or security policies.
+URL matching defines the rules for how request URLs are compared to predefined patterns, determining whether they should trigger certain routes, middleware, or security policies.
 This is especially important for developers configuring APIs and middleware to control which endpoints are exposed, restricted, or protected.

-### Why URL matching matters

 When configuring APIs, precise URL matching helps developers: